Fort Point National Historic Site

-Fort Point is a masonry seacoast fortification located on the southern side of the Golden Gate at the entrance to San Francisco Bay.
+Fort Point, known historically as the Castillo de San Joaquín (Spanish for "Saint Joachim's Castle") is a masonry seacoast fortification located on the southern side of the Golden Gate at the entrance to San Francisco Bay.
 It is also the geographic name of the promontory upon which the fort and the southern approach of the Golden Gate Bridge were constructed.

-The fort was completed just before the American Civil War by the United States Army, to defend San Francisco Bay against hostile warships.
+The site was originally fortified by the Spanish in 1794 as a complementary defense outpost to the Presidio of San Francisco.
+The current structure was completed by the United States Army after the U.S. conquest of California and just before the American Civil War, to defend San Francisco Bay against hostile warships.
 The fort is now protected as Fort Point National Historic Site, a United States National Historic Site administered by the National Park Service as a unit of the Golden Gate National Recreation Area.
-It is now popular as a tourist viewing point of the Golden Gate Bridge directly over top of it.
+It is now popular as a tourist viewing point of the Golden Gate Bridge directly on top of it.

 History

 In 1769 Spain occupied the San Francisco area and by 1776 had established the area's first European settlement, with a mission and a presidio.
 To protect against encroachment by the British and Russians, Spain selected Punta del Cantil Blanco, a promontory with a high white cliff (cantil blanco) located at the narrowest part of the bay's entrance, to construct a fortification.
-The Castillo de San Joaquin was constructed in 1794, subordinate to the nearby Presidio de San Francisco.
+The Castillo de San Joaquín was constructed in 1794, subordinate to the nearby Presidio de San Francisco.
 It was an adobe structure housing nine to thirteen cannons.

 Mexico won independence from Spain in 1821, gaining control of the region and the fort, but in 1835 the Mexican army moved to Sonoma leaving the castillo's adobe walls to crumble in the wind and rain.
 On July 1, 1846, after the Mexican–American War broke out between Mexico and the United States, U.S. forces, including Captain John Charles Fremont, Kit Carson and a band of 10 followers, captured and occupied the empty castillo and spiked (disabled) the cannons.

 Sometime during the Spanish and Mexican eras, the Punta del Cantil Blanco came to be known as the "Punta del Castillo" ("Castle Point"), which was carried over into the era of U.S. sovereignty, in rough translation, as "Fort Point".